samperrow/pre-party-browser-hints/readme.txt

 2) Improved how resource hints are sent via HTTP headers, so that caching plugins/systems have a much smaller impact.
 3) Fixed some potential auto-preconnect setting bugs that can arise if the 'www' and non-www versions of a site load content.
+4) Ensured compatibility with PHP 7.4.2, and down to 5.6.30.
+5) Ensured compatibility with WP 5.4.0

 February 2, 2020:
 1) added warning when a cache plugin is active and users choose HTTP header option to let them know to clear cache.